WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 The store contains the reactive state and the actions and effects that modify it.

+### Elements of the store

+#### State

-- **State**: Defines data available to the HTML nodes of the page.
+Defines data available to the HTML nodes of the page.
 It is important to differentiate between two ways to define the data:
-  - **Global state**:  It is defined using the store() function, and the data is available to all the HTML nodes of the page.
+  - **Global state**:  It is defined using the `store()` function, and the data is available to all the HTML nodes of the page.
-  - **Context/Local State**: It is defined using the data-wp-context directive in an HTML node, and the data is available to that HTML node and its children.
+  - **Context/Local State**: It is defined using the `data-wp-context` directive in an HTML node, and the data is available to that HTML node and its children.

+#### Actions

-- **Actions**: Usually triggered by the data-wp-on directive (using event listeners) or other actions.
+Usually triggered by the `data-wp-on` directive (using event listeners) or other actions.

+#### Effects

-- **Effects**: Automatically react to state changes.
-Usually triggered by data-wp-effect or data-wp-init directives.
+Automatically react to state changes.
+Usually triggered by `data-wp-effect` or `data-wp-init` directives.

 ### Objects passed to directive callbacks